-Shrimp Crackers: Calbee Kappa Ebisen vs Ebi Senbei
+Calbee Kappa Ebisen vs. Ebi Senbei Shrimp Crackers

-Therefore, today I did some research on the net about the difference between Ebi Senbei and Calbee Kappa Ebisen, and for those who are curious about the result, here I will share what I got from some online sources.
+Therefore, today I researched the difference between Ebi Senbei and Calbee Kappa Ebisen, and I got the results below.

 Ebi Senbei (海老煎餅)

-Other than starch and shrimps, various ingredients, such as wheat flour, salt, sugar, mirin, wasabi, ume plum, or curry, can be used as a flavoring in Ebi Senbei, so some Japanese shrimp crackers have a sweet taste.
+Other than starch and shrimps, Ebi Senbei may contain ingredients, such as wheat flour, salt, sugar, mirin, wasabi, ume (plum), and curry, and some have a sweet taste.

-Made with natural whole shell-on shrimps, Calbee Kappa Ebisen is a light, savory cracker packed with the umami of shrimps.
+Calbee Kappa Ebisen is made with natural shell-on shrimps.
+It is a lightly salted, savory cracker packed with the umami of shrimps.

-According to the ingredient list, in addition to shrimps, the shrimp cracker Calbee Kappa Ebisen mainly consists of wheat flour, vegetable oil, starch, sugar, and salt.
+According to the ingredient list, in addition to shrimps, the Kappa Ebisen cracker mainly consists of wheat flour, vegetable oil, starch, sugar, and salt.

 Based on the article “かっぱえびせん” on Japanese Wikipedia, the main ingredients in Calbee Kappa Ebisen are shrimps and wheat flour.